SpektraSystems/CIE-Azure-Migration/Hands-on lab/HOL step-by-step - CIE - Azure Migration.md

 <!-- /TOC -->

-## Exercise 1: Sign Up for pre configured environment and verify subscription access
+## Exercise 1: Sign up for pre configured environment and verify subscription access
 **Duration:** 5 Minutes
 In this exercise, you will create a source environment and verify the access on azure subscription.

-### Task 1: Sign Up for pre configured environment
+### Task 1: Sign up for pre configured environment

 Here, you will sign up for the lab.